amchagas/open-source-toolkit/content/en/post/dataflow_programming_for_the_analysis_of_molecular_dynamics_with_avis_an_analysis_and_visualization_software_application_plos_one/index.md

 ---
-title: 'Dataflow programming for the analysis of molecular dynamics with AViS, an analysis and visualization software application'
+title: "Dataflow programming for the analysis of molecular dynamics with AViS, an analysis and visualization software application"
-date: '2020-04-21'
+date: "2020-04-21"
 authors: ['admin']
 tags:  ['Research Article', 'None', 'PLOS ONE']
-layout: 'post'
+layout: "post"
 ---
 Publishing date: 2020-04-21